-Graduate Student Learning Coach at The Learning Center
+Graduate Learning Coach Positions at The Learning Center

 The Learning Center seeks an enthusiastic, student-centered graduate student to join our staff as a Graduate Student Learning Coach.
 Graduate students in all UNC-Chapel Hill schools and departments may apply.

-The Graduate Student Learning Coach will receive a $10,000 stipend for the academic year (fall and spring semester, plus training before fall 2013 semester begins).
+The Graduate Student Learning Coach will receive a minimum stipend of $10,000 for the academic year (fall and spring semester, plus training before fall 2014 semester begins).

 Who should apply